Tax grievance deadline is May 15, 2018.

 - Appraisal fee starting at $395.

-Remember, in Suffolk County grievance day is the 3rd Tuesday in May., The valuation date is July 1,2013.
+Remember, in Suffolk County grievance day is the 3rd Tuesday in May., The valuation date is July 1, or the prior year.